 You don’t want to take on a trail that is too long for a day hike and not be able to get back before dark.
 If you’re a beginner hiker, make sure you choose shorter, less steep trails to get you started and get your body more accustomed to hiking movements.

 Check what the weather is like before you start.
-Weather can change very quickly and become quite unpredictable at the top of mountains, so do a quick Google search or ask an experienced guide before you set off.
+Weather can change very quickly and become quite unpredictable at the top of the mountains, so do a quick Google search or ask an experienced guide before you set off.

 Packing a lightweight rain jacket or poncho in your backpack is highly recommended.
 However, don’t risk going off on a hike, if a big storm is predicted.